You have no items in your shopping basket.

 Key components of BLS

-- Assessment - The first step in BLS involves assessing the victim's responsiveness and breathing.
-This helps determine the need for immediate intervention.
+- Assessment - The first step in BLS involves quickly assessing the victim’s responsiveness and breathing.
+This evaluation determines if immediate intervention is necessary and allows the responder to initiate life-saving steps without delay.

 Recommendations